iterative/cml/README.md

 When a workflow requires computational resources (such as GPUs), CML can automatically allocate cloud instances using `cml-runner`.
-You can spin up instances on your AWS or Azure account (GCP support is forthcoming!).
+You can spin up instances on your AWS or Azure account (GCP & Kubernetes support is forthcoming!).

 For example, the following workflow deploys a `t2.micro` instance on AWS EC2 and trains a model on the instance.
 After the job runs, the instance automatically